-5.3.6 Scaling up: AHIST-L- Δ
+Fig. 19.
+Running time of AHIST-L- Δ .

-The scale-up experiments for the algorithm AHIST-L- Δ are summarized in Figure 19.
-Due to lack of space we show the results for the parameter Skew = 1, and Normal permutations only, the behavior is similar for alternate settings of the skew value and the permutation.
-The sub-figure (a) shows how the program behaved as B increased.
-Interestingly, initially (for small B) the running time of AHIST-L- Δ depended on n rather than ε .
-As the parameter B increased the dependence shifted to ε .
-This is also shown in Figure 20(a) where for B = 30 the algorithm performed similarly for $\epsilon \in [0.005, 0.1]$, but for larger B the $\epsilon = 0.01$ and $\epsilon = 0.1$ cases got clearly separated.
-How this separation started is shown in more detail in Figure 19(b).
-Figure 20(b) shows that for smaller Bthe algorithm behaved comparably as ε, n was varied, whereas for larger B the impact of larger nwas felt more at smaller ε .
-These behaviors are consistent with the $O(n + B^3(\epsilon^{-2} + \log n) \log n)$ running time.
-For a small B the linear term dominates and the performance of the algorithm for various ε is similar.
+Fig. 20.
+Effects of the parameters on running time of AHIST-L- Δ , Normal perm., skew=1.

+ε , n was varied, whereas for larger B the impact of larger n was felt more at smaller ε .
+These behaviors are consistent with the $O(n+B^3(\epsilon^{-2}+\log n)\log n)$ running time.
+For a small B, the linear term dominates and the performance of the algorithm for various ε is similar.
 The second term is becomes more influential when B is large and smaller ε affects the running time.
 For a sufficiently large B, the latter term becomes important when ε gets smaller, as is shown in Figure 20(a) and (b).

-However the algorithm easily remained feasible for large n and reasonable B. This performance definitely sets this algorithm aside as the best in class histogram construction algorithm.
+However, the algorithm easily remained feasible for large n and reasonable B. This performance definitely sets this algorithm aside as the best in class histogram construction algorithm.
 As we will see later, the error of the algorithm, even on real life data sets, was significantly below the threshold set.
 Coupled with the fast running time AHIST-L- Δ gives us a truly attractive algorithm for histogram construction problems.
 The required care in design and implementation of the algorithm definitely pays off in terms of the improved performance.

-5.3.7 Scaling up AHIST-B: How important is M?
+5.3.7 Scaling Up AHIST-B: How Important Is M?.
 Figures 21 and 22 show the scale-up behavior for the algorithm AHIST-B. From Figure 21, it is clear that M was less important compared to ε at large B. This is shown more effectively in Figure 22(a) where for M between 256 and 4096 the algorithm performed in a "band" that was determined by B, but was less sensitive to ε when B was small.
 This is again consistent with the analysis of the time complexity.
-Figure 22(b) shows that for a fixed B and $\epsilon = 0.1$ the parameter M did not influence the running time.
-However the same figure shows that when ε was changed (keeping B the same) there was a shift in the entire "band".
-Note that AHIST-B-4096 performed worse at $\epsilon = 0.2$ compared to AHIST-B-256 at $\epsilon = 0.1$ for sufficiently large n.
-Once again, the error of these histograms were significantly below threshold (also in real life data sets).
-The running time of these algorithms, their space bound and streaming nature make them a uniquely attractive candidate for histogram construction algorithms.
+Figure 22(b) shows that for a fixed B and $\epsilon=0.1$ the parameter M did not influence the running time.
+However, the same figure shows that when ε was changed (keeping B the same) there was a shift in the entire "band".
+Note that AHIST-B-4096 performed worse at $\epsilon=0.2$ compared to AHIST-B-256 at $\epsilon=0.1$ for sufficiently large n.